learn-co-curriculum/js-basics-comparisons-readme/README.md

 2. Compare numbers with the relational operators

 ## Identify equality operators
-There are four equality operators built into Javascript:
+There are four equality operators built into JavaScript:
 - **loose equality operator** (`==`)
 - **strict equality operator** (`===`)
 - **loose inequality operator** (`!=`)
 - **strict inequality operator** (`!==`)

-When writing Javascript, you only ever use the **strict** operators, as the loose operators will return true even if the data types aren't the same.
+When writing JavaScript, you strongly prefer the **strict** operators, as the loose operators will return true even if the data types aren't the same.
 A string '42' is not the same as an integer 42.
 As developers we want to ensure that not only are the values the same, but also the data types.